 For roughly six years, Wehr has worked with the RWJF to promote and create cultures of health in communities across the country.
-She states in her professional biography that “It takes all of us to improve the quality of people’s lives, prevent illness, and make our communities vibrant, healthy places—no matter where people live, learn, work and play.”
+She states in her professional biography (no longer available online) that “It takes all of us to improve the quality of people’s lives, prevent illness, and make our communities vibrant, healthy places—no matter where people live, learn, work and play.”

 According to Wehr, nearly one in five rural counties are experiencing worsening premature death rates in the past decade.
 In addition, rural children and adults have significantly higher rates of obesity than their urban counterparts.
 No single factor is responsible for the significant differences in health between rural and other types of counties, but evidence suggests that differences in environment play a role.

 “You might live in rural Illinois, surrounded by cornfields, all of which are privately owned.
-You could walk down a county road or a highway, but unless there was community investment in a park or a playground, a walking trail, or some kind of a facility at a local school, moms didn’t have access to nature, even though they were surrounded by it,” stated study co-author Ramona Oswald in a press release.
+You could walk down a county road or a highway, but unless there was community investment in a park or a playground, a walking trail, or some kind of a facility at a local school, moms didn’t have access to nature, even though they were surrounded by it,” stated study co-author Ramona Oswald in a press release (no longer available online).

 Human-made social environments or “built environments” have an extraordinary impact on our health.
 Our surroundings shape the availability of safe places to play, of high-quality schools, of available jobs, of clean air and water, and of fresh foods and vegetables.
 Environments also shape our activities and how we move.